Refreshable braille display: Mechanical details

 The base of a refreshable braille display often integrates a pure braille keyboard.
 Similar to the Perkins Brailler, the input is performed by two sets of four keys on each side, while output is via a refreshable braille display consisting of a row of electro-mechanical character cells, each of which can raise or lower a combination of eight round-tipped pins.
 Other variants exist that use a conventional QWERTY keyboard for input and braille pins for output, as well as input-only and output-only devices.

 The mechanism which raises the dots uses the piezo effect of some crystals, whereby they expand when a voltage is applied to them.
 Such a crystal is connected to a lever, which in turn raises the dot.
 There has to be a crystal for each dot of the display (i.e., eight per character).

 Because of the complexity of producing a reliable display that will cope with daily wear and tear, these displays are expensive.
 Usually, only 40 or 80 braille cells are displayed.
 Models with between 18 and 40 cells exist in some notetaker devices.

 On some models the position of the cursor is represented by vibrating the dots, and some models have a switch associated with each cell to move the cursor to that cell directly.

 Software

-The software that controls the display is called a screen reader.
-It gathers the content of the screen from the operating system, converts it into braille characters and sends it to the display.
+The software gathers the content of the screen from the operating system, converts it into braille characters and sends it to the display.

 Screen readers for graphical operating systems are especially complex, because graphical elements like windows or slidebars have to be interpreted and described in text form.
 Modern operating systems usually have an API to help screen readers obtain this information, such as UI Automation (UIA) for Microsoft Windows, VoiceOver for macOS and iOS, and AT-SPI for GNOME.